Natural Cold Remedy | Probiotic, Fermented Fire Cider & Its Benefits

 There's not much you can do to help cure the common cold.
 It's a virus that quickly changes and runs it's course, so there's not a western medicine magic pill to make it, well let's but honest...just the symptoms, go away.
 Just your immune system, that's all you have when it comes to fighting off the common cold.

-The flu is a little different, there are medications that are sad to help with the flu if you contract the virus, also there is the flu vaccine.
-Unfortunately, the flu vaccine is not very effective because of the nature of orthomyxoviridae (flu viruses).
+The flu is a little different, there are medications that are said to help with the flu if you contract the virus, also there is the flu vaccine.
+Unfortunately, the flu vaccine is not 100% effective because of the nature of orthomyxoviridae (flu viruses).
 The flu vaccine's ineffective nature is not due to lack of competency of those making the vaccine.
-The virus is advanced in the way it replicates, and makes effective vaccine development difficult.
-The flu vaccine has never been very effective.
-Scotty and I do not get the flu shot.
-We made this decision when I took an extensive graduate school course in virology, and I've come to know that the flu shot is...well... mostly irrelevant and ineffective for us.
-However, not everyone is perfectly healthy.
-In specialized instances, and cases of immunocompromised patients, it is advised by physicians to get the flu vaccine since it can still possibly lower the risk of contracting the virus.
+The virus is advanced in the way it replicates, and makes 100% effective vaccine development difficult.
+It is still important for certain demographics (immunocompromised individuals and those in contact with the immunocompromised) to receive the flu vaccine.
+The vaccine does lower the chance of contracting the many type of flu viruses.

 In our personal lives, we prefer more natural remedies and holistic, preventative health care.
 The most effective way to prevent yourself from contracting the flu and cold viruses is by washing your hands and not touching your face, mouth and eyes while out in public.
 Also, the most important thing you can do to ensure quick recovery from sickness is to support a healthy immune system and nourished body throughout the year by focusing on a balanced microbiome.